jslandes/epi-data-project-demo/docs/suppression-policy.md

 - Statewide totals
 - Disease groups (as opposed to individual diseases) at the county level, unless the group itself is under 5
-- Zero counts - a zero is published as 0 is not suppressed, unless the 0 identifies information about every member of a group
+- Zero counts, unless the 0 identifies information about every member of a group

 ---